 Keith Jones joined NBC10 in July of 2012.
-He currently co-anchors NBC10 News Today (seen Monday-Friday from 4:30-7AM).
+He currently co-anchors NBC10 News at 5 p.m. with Jackie London.
 In addition to anchoring, Jones files reports for NBC10 News.

 Most recently Jones was with WTAE, the ABC affiliate in Pittsburgh, PA, where he spent two years as a reporter and anchor.
 Prior to that, he fulfilled the same role at WHSV in Harrisonburg, VA.
 During his tenure as morning news anchor at WHSV, the station was awarded 'Best Morning News Show' by the Virginia Association of Broadcasters.

 Jones has distinguished himself as a solid reporter, covering stories including the dedication of the Flight 93 Memorial in Shanksville, the contentious 2010 Pennsylvania Governor’s race, and the trial of former Penn State assistant coach Jerry Sandusky.
 In 2013, he won an Emmy award for the mid-Atlantic's best morning newscast for his anchoring during a breaking news story.

 A native of New Egypt, New Jersey, Jones earned a bachelor's degree in communications and minors in philosophy and journalism from Villanova University where he now serves as an adjunct professior of Broadcast Journalism.
 An avid sports fan, he once interned in the NBC10 Sports Department and was one of the team managers for the Villanova Wildcats basketball team.

 Jones serves on the board of Main Line Deputy Dog, an organization that helps people with physical challenges or mental health concerns train their own dogs to be fully-certified service dogs.
 In his free time he enjoys playing the guitar and piano as well as exploring the local restaurant scene.